Brian Vallée: Awards and honours

 Vallée's work has received considerable critical acclaim.
 A television movie based on his Life With Billy book won three Gemini Awards in 1995.
 Two of his CBC documentaries won ACTRA Awards for the fifth estate and he was an associate producer for the one-hour documentary Cruel Camera, which won an Audubon Society award.
 In 2012 he was inducted into the Sault Ste Marie, Ontario Walk of Fame.

 Advocacy

 Brian Vallée was a long time advocate for awareness around domestic violence.
 Some of his most notable works including Life with Billy, Life After Billy, and The War on Women all focus on bringing the issue of domestic abuse and battered women to the forefront of Canadian consciousness.
 Many of Vallée's speaking engagements, conference talks, and documentary projects focused on battered women and the need for increased public awareness about the lives of women living with abuse.

+His 2011 obituary requested that voluntary donations be made to Women in Crisis (Algoma), a non-profit organization providing support services for women experiencing abuse and violence.